Hallatscheklab/StatPhys/_sources/Ising-lectures/Ising-1D.md

 Do we observe the same phase transition (qualitatively and quantitatively) as in all-to-all?

-#### No phase transition
  The surprising answer is that the 1D Ising model admits no phase transition at all.

 Order is distroyed at any finite temperature by the formation of domain walls, which simply are the sites where the order changes from all up to all down: